dadoomer/pddlgym_planners/README.md

 ## System Requirements

+To compile the planners you need a C++ compiler, CMake and GNU make.
+See [github.com/aibasel/downward](https://github.com/aibasel/downward) for more information.

 This repository has been mostly tested on MacOS Mojave and Catalina with Python 3.6.
 We would like to make it accessible on more systems; please let us know if you try another and run into any issues.

 ## Installation